anewton1998/draft-regext-rdap-extensions/draft-regext-rdap-extensions.md

 "help" responses and the `rdapConformance` array.

-When a server implementation supports multiple extensions, it is RECOMMENDED that the server also support and return versioning information such that defined by [@?I-D.gould-regext-rdap-versioning].
+When a server implementation supports multiple extensions, it is RECOMMENDED that the server also support and return versioning information such as that defined by [@?I-D.gould-regext-rdap-versioning].

 # Extension Definitions